nzondlo/FileParser.js/README.md

 4) Most popular screen resolution: 1280 x 800
 5) Money spent by all visitors: 921.65
 6) Average amount spent per visitor: $00.92
-7) Average amount by visitors that made a purchase: $102.41
+7) Average amount spent by visitors that made a purchase: $102.41
 ```